davidrhoden/davidrhoden-basic-netlify/timeline/art-mallory-wedding-williamsburg-oct-11-2003.md

 ---
-title: I attended Art and Mallory's wedding in Williamsburg, Virginia.
+title: I attended a wedding in Williamsburg, Virginia.
 date: 2003-10-11T12:00:00.000Z
 summary: I remember hanging out in the hotel's game room, among other nice things.
 excerpt: I remember hanging out in the hotel's game room, among other nice things.